 A top 25 U.S. financial institution (bank), with close to $100 billion in assets, is a wholly-owned subsidiary of one of the largest banking groups in the world.
 It is a full-service commercial bank providing an array of financial services to individuals, small businesses, middle-market companies and major corporations.
 During the summer of 2009, the bank hired a new chief credit officer (CCO), who subsequently asked Protiviti to evaluate the soundness and effectiveness of the bank’s credit risk infrastructure, given the economic stresses and portfolio deterioration.

-Protiviti provided an unbiased outside perspective, industry knowledge, detailed observations and customised recommendations to the CCO and audit committee.
+Protiviti provided an unbiased outside perspective, industry knowledge, detailed observations and customized recommendations to the CCO and audit committee.
 Some of the recommendations provided included:

 Where possible, Protiviti provided the bank with illustrative examples to offer additional context and support to key issues and recommendations.
 A supplementary list of observations noted during the review but not pertaining directly to the credit risk infrastructure was also provided.
 These observations related to the economic capital model, Basel II scorecards and compensation plans.
 The bank was very pleased with the observations and recommendations Protiviti brought to their attention and immediately began plans to enact changes.

 Protiviti’s Credit Risk practice is able to offer experienced professionals in a variety of roles, ranging from the assessment and benchmarking of an existing loan review function to the performance of outsourced and co-sourced loan review services on both an ongoing basis or as part of acquisition due diligence.
 We help clients understand the risks in individual credits and the portfolio as a whole and improve the capability of their current functions based on our assessment ofmore than 30 percent of the top 25 U.S. banks’ loan review functions.